Aider-AI/aider/website/docs/dotenv.md

 ---
-parent: Connecting to LLMs
+parent: Configuration
 nav_order: 900
 ---

-# Using a .env file
+# Storing LLM params in .env

 You can use a `.env` file to store various keys and other settings for the models you use with aider.
+You currently can not set general aider options in the `.env` file, only LLM environment variables.

 Aider will look for a `.env` file in the root of your git repo or in the current directory.